kumabook/FeedlyKit/README.md

 ## Installation
 ### Carthage
-You can use [Carthage][] to install Feedly by adding it to your Cartfile:
+You can use [Carthage][] to install FeedlyKit by adding it to your Cartfile:

 ```
 github "kumabook/FeedlyKit"